Water privatization in the United States: Criticism

-In "Water Privatization Trends in the United States: Human Rights, National Security, and Public Stewardship", Craig Anthony Arnold argues that there is a lack of incentive for private water companies to carry out improvements or maintenance in public water systems that will have lasting benefits beyond their contract term.
+In Water Privatization Trends in the United States: Human Rights, National Security, and Public Stewardship, Craig Anthony Arnold argues that private water companies have little incentive to invest in long-term improvements or maintenance of public water systems beyond the duration of their contracts.

 There are other criticisms of privatization outside the classic argument of "public" versus "private", the most of fundamental example being the claim that privatization does not lead to cost savings.
 Mildred Warner, a professor in the Department of City and Regional Planning at Cornell University and expert of government service delivery and privatization, completed a comprehensive analysis of all published water distribution studies published between 1960 and 2009.
 She and her colleagues found no evidence for cost savings.

-Other criticisms come from a potential loss of equality provided by the privatization of water.
-In the early 19th century, the majority of the water supply in the United States was privatized.
+Concerns regarding equity have also been raised in discussions about water privatization.
+In the early 19th century, the majority of the water supply in the United States was privately owned.
 However, there were problems with privatization at this time.
-Water provisions were focused more towards wealthier communities and the poorer areas were sometimes ignored.
-Additionally, the private companies tended to focus more on profit maximization than on the quality and quantity of service provided because water is a natural monopoly.
-Because of this, by 2000 only 15% of water supply remained privatized.
+Water distribution tended to favor wealthier communities, often neglecting lower-income areas.
+Additionally, private companies prioritized profit maximization over the quality and quantity of service provided, as water functions as a natural monopoly.
+Consequently, by the year 2000, only 15% of the nation’s water supply remained privatized.

-There have also been multiple examples of privatization contracts being terminated by the government.
-One such contract was a 20-year contract in Atlanta with United Water in 1998.
-This contract was terminated after 4 years due to poor quality supplied and mismanagement issues.
+Several privatization contracts have also been terminated due to performance issues.
+One notable example is a 20-year contract between the city of Atlanta and United Water, established in 1998.
+This agreement was terminated after just four years due to concerns over poor water quality and mismanagement.

-Another argument against privatization in the U.S. is for security reasons.
-Arnold writes, "The critical dependence of the U.S. public on public water supply systems, surface waters, groundwater, and water infrastructure heighten the vulnerability of these systems not only to conflict and scarcity but also to terrorism and intentional harm.
-Therefore, we require savvy, farreaching, effective government oversight of our water supplies and facilities for their security.
-Decentralized private control of waters and water systems complicates the government's attempts to fulfill this responsibility."
+Another argument against water privatization in the United States relates to national security.
+Arnold states, “The critical dependence of the U.S. public on public water supply systems, surface waters, groundwater, and water infrastructure heighten the vulnerability of these systems not only to conflict and scarcity but also to terrorism and intentional harm.Therefore, we require savvy, far-reaching, effective government oversight of our water supplies and facilities for their security.
+Decentralized private control of waters and water systems complicates the government’s attempts to fulfill this responsibility."

-Furthermore, some argue that the privatization of water gives up governmental control of a good that is essential to life and is ethically wrong.
-Commodifying water through privatization makes it a good to be bought and sold rather than a good that people have a natural right to, which has led to a loss of access to this resource in areas.
+Furthermore, some critics contend that privatization relinquishes governmental control over an essential resource, raising ethical concerns.
+The commodification of water transforms it into a marketable good rather than a fundamental human right.
+As a result, privatization has, in some cases, led to restricted access to water in certain areas.